miguelmartin75/miguelmartin75.github.io/projects/index.md

 title: projects
 ---

-Most of my projects are open-sourced on GitHub/BitBucket, however some will be close-source (as some I wanting to sell).
-I reccomend checking out my <a href="https://www.github.com/miguelmartin75" target="_blank">GitHub profile</a>, as it will have a detailed list of all my projects, with a bigger description and determine how often I contribute to them.
+Most of my projects are open-sourced on GitHub/BitBucket, however some will be close-source (to keep private).
+I recommend checking out my <a href="https://www.github.com/miguelmartin75" target="_blank">GitHub profile</a>, as it will have a detailed list of all my projects, with a bigger description and determine how often I contribute to them.

 ## Completed Projects